py4mac/fizzbuzz/README.md

 # Services availables

-Once production containers are started, the same services are started with the API.
+Once production containers are started, the same services are started.
 The same endpoints are also availables.

-# Source code documentaiton
+# Source code documentation

 An other command is available to explore live documentation

 ```sh
 ❯ make doc
 ```

+TODO

+- add build status
+- add coverage value